To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pet Resolve Dog Training Collar Review

-The Pet Resolve Dog Training Collar is a great option if you need a long-range system.
+The Pet Resolve Dog Training Collar is a great option if you need a long-range system or have three dogs.
 Its range is up to 3/4 of a mile, and the remote can accommodate up to three dogs.
-It has three training modes: tone (beep), vibration, and 10 levels of static stimulation.
+It has three training modes: tone (beep), vibration, and 10 static stimulation levels.
 It also has a light for night mode and an anti-bark feature.
-The battery only takes two hours to recharge, but a few customers complain that the battery life isn’t great compared to similar collars.
+You can even remove the prongs if you don’t want to use the static stimulation.
+The battery only takes two hours to recharge.
+This collar is an excellent value for the range it provides.

 Pros | Cons |